Betterment SRI Portfolio Strategy

 When compared to Betterment’s core portfolio, there are two main changes.
-First, both taxable and tax-deferred portfolios replace our current US large cap stock exposure with an allocation to a broad US ESG stock market ETF (DSI).
-Another broad US ESG stock market ETF (SUSA) serves as the alternative ticker for DSI, which is utilized by Tax-Loss Harvesting+.
-Second, both taxable and tax-deferred portfolios replace our current emerging market stock exposure with a broad emerging market ESG fund (ESGE).
-Because of limited liquidity among other emerging market SRI funds, market-capitalization based funds are used as alternative tickers for tax loss harvesting.
+First, both taxable and tax-deferred portfolios replace our current US Large Cap stock exposure with an allocation to a broad US ESG stock market ETF (DSI).
+Two other broad US ESG stock market ETFs (SUSA and ESGU) serve as the alternative tickers for DSI, which are utilized by Tax-Loss Harvesting+ (TLH+).

-DSI, SUSA, and ESGE each track a benchmark index that screens out companies involved in specific activities and selectively includes companies that score relatively highly across a broad set of ESG metrics2.
-The benchmark index for DSI explicitly filters out companies involved in tobacco, military weapons, civilian firearms, GMOs, nuclear power, alcohol and adult entertainment.
+DSI, SUSA, ESGU, ESGD, and ESGE each track a benchmark index that screens out companies involved in specific activities and selectively includes companies that score relatively highly across a broad set of ESG metrics .
+The benchmark index for DSI explicitly filters out companies involved in tobacco, military weapons, civilian firearms, GMOs, nuclear power, alcohol, and adult entertainment.
 SUSA benchmark index screens out tobacco companies and companies that have run into recent ESG controversies (a few examples were mentioned earlier).
-ESGE excludes tobacco companies, certain weapons companies (such as those producing landmines and bioweapons), and companies undergoing severe business controversies.
+ESGD, ESGE, and ESGU exclude tobacco companies, certain weapons companies (such as those producing landmines and bioweapons), and companies undergoing severe business controversies.

-Our value and small cap factor tilts, as well as our allocations to bonds and international developed market stocks, continue to be expressed using non-SRI focused ETFs since either the corresponding SRI alternatives do not exist or lack sufficient liquidity.
+Our value and small cap factor tilts, as well as our allocations to bonds, continue to be expressed using non-SRI focused ETFs since either the corresponding SRI alternatives do not exist or may lack sufficient liquidity.
 These non-SRI funds continue to be part of the portfolios for diversification purposes.

 An example of how a Betterment SRI portfolio for IRA accounts at a 70% stock allocation, with its primary tickers, is shown in Figure 3.
-Taxable portfolios are similar but with the replacement of US total bond market exposure (BND primary) by US municipal bonds (MUB primary) as is implemented currently for Betterment core portfolios.3
+Taxable portfolios are similar but with the replacement of US Total Bond Market exposure (BND primary) by US Municipal bonds (MUB primary) as is implemented currently for Betterment core portfolios.

 Figure 3.
 Betterment SRI Portfolio for IRA – 70% Stock Allocation